rticommunity/rticonnext-wan-demo/non_security_scenarios/scenario_3/README.md

 The AWS Passive Routing Service will listen for incoming communications.
-The Active Routing Services will use their initial peers to start the communication with the Passive one.
-AWS's Routing Service will relay the communication.
+The Active Routing Services will use their initial peers to start the communication with the AWS one.
+AWS Routing Service will relay the communication.
 In the diagram above, the public address needs to be known by the remote Active Routing Services.